KeMonito

-Jesús Juárez Rosales (born July 3, 1967), better known by his ring name KeMonito, is a Mexican mascota enmascarado (or masked professional wrestling mascot).
+Jesús Juárez Rosales (born July 3, 1967), better known by his ring name KeMonito, is a Mexican professional wrestling mascot.
 He is best known for his work with Consejo Mundial de Lucha Libre (CMLL), where he portrayed a técnico ("Good guy") wrestling character.
 As KeMonito, he accompanied and helped various técnicos in CMLL, a role he used to fill for Tinieblas under the name "Alushe".
 As KeMonito, he wore a full bodysuit that resembles that of a monkey with blue fur and yellow skin; as Alushe, he wore a furry full bodysuit resembling an Ewok.
+Due to his diminutive stature, he never worked as a full-time wrestler.
+His son, known as Microman, followed in his father's footsteps.

 Personal life

 KeMonito was born Jesús Juárez Rosales on July 3, 1967, in Guadalajara, Jalisco, Mexico.
 Despite having never being unmasked, his birth name became public record, because of a legal issue between him and Consejo Mundial de Lucha Libre (CMLL).
 Due to his dwarfism, KeMonito only grew to tall and weight 45 kg.
 His son, known as Microman, was born on September 30, 1998, and followed in his father's footsteps.